By: American Evaluation Association

 Visit event website »

-The price of this two-day workshop is $250.
+The price for the three-session workshop is $200.

 Participants will learn:

 - How to effectively communicate big ideas using data visualization